Occipital neuralgia and Suboccipital headache – C2 neuralgia treatments without nerve block or surgery

 Occipital neuralgia and migraines are different problems and while similar in symptoms are vastly different in treatment needs.
 Or are they?

-In your research of your headaches, you may have come upon many websites that suggest that:
+In your research on headaches, you may have come upon many websites that suggest that:

 - Occipital neuralgia is a “headache” pain.